 If you are hungry or low on food, we may be able to help.
-Our food pantry provides fresh fruits and vegetables, meat, dairy, eggs, bread and more to people who meet the USDA income guidelines and live in or have children currently enrolled in the Silver Falls School District (which includes Silverton and parts of other surrounding areas, including Scotts Mills, Mt.
+Our food pantry provides fresh fruits and vegetables, meat, dairy, eggs, bread, personal care items, pet food, and a varity of non-perishable foods to people who meet the Food Pantry income guidelines and live in (or have children currently enrolled in) the Silver Falls School District (which includes Silverton and parts of other surrounding areas, including Scotts Mills, Mt.
 Angel, Salem and more).

 To get food from the SACA food pantry, you must:

 1. Live in or have children currently enrolled in the Silver Falls School District

 2. Meet the income guidelines

-Your total household income has to be at or less than the amount listed in the chart on the right for the number of people in your household.
+Your total household income has to be at or less than the amount listed in the chart on the right for the number of people in your household -- total household income is the amount of money everyone who lives with you gets each month (or each year)

-If you get SNAP, TANF, SSI, or LIHEAP and you live in the Silver Falls School District, you can get food at SACA (even if your income is higher than the amount listed in the chart).
+If you get SNAP, TANF, SSI, or LIHEAP and you live in or have a child/children enrolled in the Silver Falls School District, you can get food at SACA (even if your income is higher than the amount listed in the chart).

 If you have questions, please contact us or come in to our office.